omidfarhang/omid.dev/content/posts/2012-05-01-privacy-concerns-over-popular-showip-firefox-add-on.en.md

 Naked Security reader Rob Sanders alerted us to the activities of the recently updated [ShowIP add-on](https://addons.mozilla.org/en-US/firefox/addon/showip/) for the Firefox browser.

-According to the description on the Mozilla add-ons website, ShowIP is designed to &#8220;show the IP address(es) of the current page in the status bar.
-It also allows querying custom information services by IP (right click) and hostname (left click), like whois, netcraft, etc. Additionally you can copy the IP address to the clipboard.&#8221;
+According to the description on the Mozilla add-ons website, ShowIP is designed to “show the IP address(es) of the current page in the status bar.
+It also allows querying custom information services by IP (right click) and hostname (left click), like whois, netcraft, etc. Additionally you can copy the IP address to the clipboard.”

 Currently over 170,000 people are said to be using ShowIP.